fastapi/sqlmodel/docs/tutorial/fastapi/relationships.md

 ### Reference to Other Models

-Also, notice that the field `team` is not declared with this new `TeamReadWithHeroes`, because that would again create that infinite recursion of data.
-Instead, we declare it with the normal `TeamRead` model.
+Also, notice that the field `team` is not declared with this new `TeamPublicWithHeroes`, because that would again create that infinite recursion of data.
+Instead, we declare it with the normal `TeamPublic` model.

-And the same for `TeamReadWithHeroes`, the model used for the new field `heroes` uses `HeroRead` to get only each hero's data.
+And the same for `TeamPublicWithHeroes`, the model used for the new field `heroes` uses `HeroPublic` to get only each hero's data.

-This also means that, even though we have these two new models, **we still need the previous ones**, `HeroRead` and `TeamRead`, because we need to reference them here (and we are also using them in the rest of the *path operations*).
+This also means that, even though we have these two new models, **we still need the previous ones**, `HeroPublic` and `TeamPublic`, because we need to reference them here (and we are also using them in the rest of the *path operations*).

 ## Update the Path Operations